kjflynn/6_29_18_labmtg/README.md

 We'll do 10 minutes of intro, 20-25 minutes of coding and then 10-15 of sharing of our approaches.

+If you finish lines 29-47 early, see if you can find a more efficient way to do 53-64!

 Groups:
 - Nick, Begum, Kaitlin
 - Pat, Josh